BlackRock says it has more than $800 million for new impact fund - NewsBreak

 So far about $80 million of the fund has been deployed to investments like the development of fitness franchises in poorer communities, and to back a Black-owned real estate firm’s 292-unit rental community to be built in Farmingville, New York, BlackRock said.

-Initial investors include the investment arms or foundations of companies such as Costco Wholesale Corp (COST.O) and PayPal Holdings Inc (PYPL.O), BlackRock said.
+Initial investors include the investment arms or foundations of companies such as Costco Wholesale Corp and PayPal Holdings Inc, BlackRock said.

 U.S. impact funds held $234 billion at the end of 2021, according to research firm Morningstar Inc, up from $127 billion a year earlier and $88 billion at the end of 2019.
 Assets fell to $222 billion at the end of March, driven by market declines despite positive inflows.